/skills/fuz-stack/references/css-patterns

 Color Scheme

-Dark/light mode controlled by dark/light class on the root element. style.css includes :root.dark { color-scheme: dark; } and :root.light { color-scheme: light; }.
-Theme state management (persistence, system preference) handled by fuz_ui's ThemeState class and ThemeRoot component.
+Dark/light mode is a dark/light class on the root element. style.css includes :root.dark { color-scheme: dark; } / `:root.light { color-scheme: light; }`.
+Persistence and system-preference handling live in fuz_ui's ThemeState class and ThemeRoot component.

 Theme Switching

-Three built-in themes: base, low contrast, high contrast.
-Custom themes are arrays of StyleVariable overrides.
-Theme CSS rendered via render_theme_style() with higher specificity (default :root:root) to override bundled theme variables regardless of CSS insertion order.
+Three built-in themes (base, low contrast, high contrast); custom themes are arrays of StyleVariable overrides.
+Theme CSS is rendered via render_theme_style() with higher specificity (default :root:root) to override bundled theme variables regardless of insertion order.

 Anti-Patterns